JKThorning/BlueyAnnihilator/README.md

 This addon is a raid addon for tracking the usage of Annihilator.

+INSTALLING:
+- Download by clicling "Clone or download" and then "Download Zip"
+- Extract folder content
+- Rename the new folder ("BlueyAnnihilatorxxxxxxx") to exactly "BlueyAnnihilator"
+- Place the folder now named "BlueyAnnihilator" in your Addons folder

 This picture shows what the addon looks like at 3 stacks of Armor Shatter (frames set to a large size, default is smaller). https://i.imgur.com/mpEsnP3.png